omar-ahm/Personal_Portfolio_Challenge/README.md

 - When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport.

 ## Thought Process

+ I wanted to create a clean and simple layout with advanced functionality to navigate my site as it will be built on over the course of the bootcamp.

+I want to incorporate unique design elements and a standout factor to attract potential future clients.

+My interest in design has been a contributing factor on how I see layouts and what I want my work to present.

+Improvements I will look to make would be to add a hamburger menu when viewed in a small screen size and incorporate icons and additional advanced features.

+As I have not yet been introduced to bootstrap and icons in my contact section I substituted this for a way to display an image which links to my contact info.
 ## Initial Wireframe Design

 I created my wireframe design using Procreate on Ipad Pro.